bmangir/data-analysis-examples/critical-threshold/README.md

 Find products with a critical threshold under 30(N).
 The critical threshold might be changed.
 ## EXPECTED-EXAMPLE OUTPUT
 EXPECTED OUTPUT:
->After finding products that are at critical condition, write an endpoint, and return product name, brand, color etc with a critical threshold.
+>After finding products that are at critical condition, write an endpoint, and return product name, brand, color etc. with a critical threshold.
 Return top 1 products desc by critical threshold for each seller and product.
 Return the result by basic API.

 EXAMPLE OUTPUT:
 <br><pre>{